Reserve Bank of Australia Annual Report – 2009

 Health and Safety, Compensation and Rehabilitation

-The Reserve Bank is required, in terms of section 74 of the Occupational Health and Safety Act 1991 (OH&S Act) and the conditions of its licence as a Licensed Authority under the Safety, Rehabilitation and Compensation Act 1988, to report each year on matters of health and safety, workers’ compensation and rehabilitation as they affect the Reserve Bank.
+As required in terms of section 74 of the Occupational Health and Safety Act 1991 and the conditions of its licence as a Licensed Authority under the Safety, Rehabilitation and Compensation Act 1988, the Reserve Bank reports each year on matters of health and safety, workers’ compensation and rehabilitation as they affect the Bank.
+The Bank is committed to the safety, health and wellbeing of its employees, contractors and visitors.

 Freedom of Information

-Organisation and functions: The Reserve Bank is Australia’s central bank.
+Organisation and functions: The Reserve Bank of Australia is Australia’s central bank.
 It was established by Commonwealth legislation in 1911.
 Its functions, powers and responsibilities are specified in the Reserve Bank Act 1959, the Banking Act 1959, the Commonwealth Authorities and Companies Act 1997, the Payment Systems (Regulation) Act 1998, the Payment Systems and Netting Act 1998, the Corporations Act 2001 and the Financial Services Reform Act 2001, and in Regulations made under those Acts.
-An overview of the structure of the Reserve Bank is provided in the organisational chart, which appears on pages 104 and 105.
+An overview of the structure of the Reserve Bank is provided in the organisational chart, which appears on pages 122–123.

-Categories of documents: Lists of publications, including speeches, articles, occasional papers, information booklets, conference volumes, regular media releases and other publications are published from time to time in the Reserve Bank Bulletin.
-These publications, as well as other information about the Bank, are also available on the Reserve Bank’s website (www.rba.gov.au).
+Categories of documents: The Reserve Bank publishes speeches, reports, articles, occasional papers, conference volumes, information booklets, minutes of the monetary policy meetings of the Reserve Bank Board, media releases, statistical data and various other documents.
+These are available on the Reserve Bank’s website (www.rba.gov.au), which also provides other information about the Bank.
+The Bank publishes a monthly Bulletin, which includes speeches, reports, media releases, statistical data and other items.
 Other documents are held in the form of working notes and files covering policy and operational matters, statistical data, personnel, premises and general administration.

 The right of access to documents in the possession of Australian Government agencies in terms of the Freedom of Information Act 1982 (FOI Act) applies to the Reserve Bank.
 However, the Bank is an exempt agency under the FOI Act in respect of documents concerning banking operations (including individual open market operations and foreign exchange dealings) and exchange control matters.